St Johnstone F.C.: Willie Ormond era

 In terms of the league, the club's highest-ever finish has been third place in the old First Division, which has occurred on three occasions.
 The first was in 1970–71, when Saints finished behind Celtic and Aberdeen but ahead of Rangers.
 The team was mostly the 1969 League Cup team, managed by Willie Ormond, who eventually went on to manage Scotland.
 The club had some notable players during this period, who later went on to success at other clubs, e.g. Henry Hall, Alex MacDonald, John Lambie, John Connolly, and Jim Pearson.

-This third-placed finish led to a European adventure in the UEFA Cup, beating German giants Hamburger SV and Hungarians Vasas Budapest before finally going out in Yugoslavia to NK Zeljeznicar Sarajevo.
-The club continued to play in the top division of the Scottish Football League until reconstruction in 1975, but were relegated from the new Premier Division in its first season.
+This third-placed finish led to a European adventure in the UEFA Cup, beating German giants Hamburger SV and Hungarians Vasas SC before finally going out in Yugoslavia to FK Željezničar Sarajevo.
+The club continued to play in the top division of the Scottish Football League until reconstruction in 1975, but were relegated from the new Premier Division in its first season, and turned part-time for the first time since 1961.

 McDiarmid Park's south stand is named the Ormond Stand in his honour.